Buyun-Liang/Evaluator-for-Integer-and-Symbolic-Expression/README.md

 The main goal of projects includes:
 1) Developing evaluators in SML, Scheme and C to evaluate integer expressions built from integer literals, variables (represented as strings), negation, addition, subtraction, and multiplication.

-2) Implemented a mini-Prolog evaluator to handle the encoding of S-expressions from Scheme
+2) Implementing a mini-Prolog evaluator to handle the encoding of S-expressions from Scheme

 ## File Description